korotulea/Pneumonia-Detection-from-Chest-X-Rays/README.md

 The biggest limitation of this dataset is that image labels were NLP-extracted so there could be some erroneous labels but the NLP labeling accuracy is estimated to be >90%.

-The original radiology reports are not publicly available but you can find more details on the labeling process [here.](https://arxiv.org/abs/1705.02315)
+The original radiology reports are not publicly available but more details on the labeling process can be found [here.](https://arxiv.org/abs/1705.02315)

 ### Dataset Contents: